in Digital Printing

 Why?
 There are fixed costs associated with the startup and make-ready time at each step of the process.
 These costs vary depending upon the machines used to prepare and print your piece.

-The bottom line is that small quantities tend to be quite pricey.
+The bottom line is that small quantities tend to be quite pricey on a per-piece basis.
 The per-piece cost drops as the quantity goes up.
 Once the project is up and running, it runs very fast.
 The cost of the extra time is minimal and in some instances the additional paper costs are relatively small as well.

 Want to brainstorm?
 Contact your salesperson and we can review your project and give you advice on controlling your communication per-unit costs.